 Now you’ve decided what to write about, we wanted to give you some tips on how to send them to us!
 We aim for our blogs to be fun, interesting, and relevant to UK Emergency Medicine.
-We don’t want them too long – about 800 words, and they should be evidence based with excellent supportive media.
+We don’t want them too long as otherwise people won’t read them – about 800 words, and they should be evidence based with excellent supportive media.
 They should be as informative as a standard textbook, but more fun to read.

 Here are your next steps for writing:

 – Read existing blogs on RCEMLearning to get a feel for the “style” and “formatting tips”

 – Choose a topic and check your topic isn’t already on RCEMLearning